It used to be that when it was time to find a school for the kids, most Americans looked no further than the neighborhood school.

 Parents should look at a school’s test scores as a measure of how well students achieve, but that is only part of the picture of a school.
-“You really have to talk to the principal and see what is going on in the classroom to determine if it’s a good fit for your family,” says Sandra Halladey, Founder and Associate Director of the San Francisco chapter of Parents for Public Schools.
+“You really have to talk to the principal and see what is going on in the classroom to determine if it’s a good fit for your family,” says Sandra Halladey, founder and former associate director of the San Francisco chapter of Parents for Public Schools.
 “Just because it’s a good fit for all your friends doesn’t mean it’s a good fit for your family.
 What your next-door neighbor or your best friend might think is a wonderful school and is a perfect fit might not be the same for you.”

 Don’t lose out because of missed deadlines or incomplete paper work.
-Bryan Hassel, author of The Picky Parent Guide, cautions, “If it truly is a purely mechanical system, such as a lottery, then the most important strategy is to make sure that you get things in on time.
+Hassel cautions: “If it truly is a purely mechanical system, such as a lottery, then the most important strategy is to make sure that you get things in on time.
 Don’t mess up.
 Don’t mess up is one of those basic technical requirements.”

 “Make sure you get information from the correct source, which is the district office,” warns Halladey.
 “Your school secretary or teacher might not have the latest information.”

-5. Investigate the District’s Gifted and Talented Education (GATE) Admission Rules
+5. Investigate your district’s Gifted and Talented Education (GATE) admission rules

 If you believe your child is a bright student, a GATE program might be an entree to a better educational opportunity.
 Find out if GATE programs in your district are only offered in certain schools.
 Some GATE programs ask for nursery school assessments, while others might not require anything until third or fourth grade, when a GATE test is administered.